Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/image/scopes.rst

 Vectorscope
 ===========

 ..
-(TODO) Add description of a Vectorscope maybe this should go in the glossary?.
+(TODO add) description of a Vectorscope maybe this should go in the glossary?.

 Vectorscope Opacity
    Opacity of the points.